Skip to main content

 The Syringe Reuse Debate

 Some people reuse insulin syringes to save money.
-This is a bad idea for several reasons.
+This carries several risks.

 Contamination risk.
-Once a needle has contacted your skin or a non-sterile surface, bacteria are on it.
+Once a needle has contacted skin or a non-sterile surface, it carries bacteria.
 The syringe barrel is also exposed to air once the cap is removed.
-Reusing introduces those bacteria into your peptide vial on the next draw, contaminating the entire remaining supply.
+Reuse introduces those bacteria into the peptide vial on the next draw, contaminating the entire remaining supply (Preventing Unsafe Injection Practices, CDC).

 Cost perspective.
 A box of 100 insulin syringes costs $12-20 depending on size and brand.
 That is $0.12-0.20 per syringe.
 There is no meaningful financial reason to reuse them.